 Chief Operations OfficerRead Bio

-As Deputy Director of Operations, Kate Breitzman’s role at Kidango is overseeing our Facilities, Nutrition and Enrollment Departments.
+As Chief Operations Officer, Kate Breitzman’s role at Kidango is overseeing our Facilities, Nutrition and Enrollment Departments.
 She is also responsible for working with collaborative partners in designing, setting-up and licensing new facilities.
 Kate is responsible for ensuring all Kidango centers provide an environment that is conducive to learning with safe, appropriate and comfortable settings for all children.
 Kate has over twenty five years experience with Community Care Licensing and has over 19 years experience with construction projects, including those funded by Community Development Block Grant programs.
 In addition, Kate has held certification as a CA Playground Safety Inspector and is also a member of Kidango’s Risk Management and Wellness Committees.

 Over the past 19 years Kate has led Kidango to successfully license all of our centers, including the opening of over 40 new centers.